gabe-kai/EarthRing/docs/09-zone-system.md

      - Shape Y coordinates are always negated for fill shapes to ensure correct face orientation after rotation
      - Preview mesh position is set to `(0, floorHeight + 0.001, 0)` since geometry coordinates are already in world space
      - This ensures 100% match between preview and final rendered zone, with perfect cursor alignment
+   - **Coordinate Validation**: The preview system includes automatic coordinate validation and correction:
+     - Detects when coordinates are incorrectly wrapped (more than half the ring circumference from the camera)
+     - Automatically corrects wrapped coordinates before creating preview geometry
+     - Ensures previews appear consistently at all camera angles, including when pointing straight down
+     - Debug logging can be enabled with `window.DEBUG_ZONE_PREVIEW = true` in the browser console for troubleshooting

 2. **Paintbrush Tool Details**
    - **Closed Loop Detection**: Paths that form closed loops (where first and last points are within 3x brush radius) are automatically detected